yerenkow/javaz/README.md

         //That's it.
 When sender will be ready, it will call your implemented method in FeedI:
         // yourFeederDataSaver.sendData(Collection nextChunkOfRecords) throws Exception;

+Uml
+---

+        // VioletParser used to parse beans from violet file or from json HashMap fromViolet = new VioletParser().parseVioletClass("path");

+        // VioletParser used to parse beans from violet file or from json HashMap fromJson = new VioletParser().parseFromJson("path");

+        // Can be used from commandline
+        java -cp ${jar} org.javaz.uml.VioletParser in.class.violet out-ver${ver}.json

+        // RenderFtl used to take beans (or each bean) and render some templates RenderFtl renderFtl = new RenderFtl(oldModel, newModel);
+        renderFtl.setParseType(RENDER_DIFFERENCE);
+        renderFtl.setTemplate("update-db");

+        // This can be used from command-line
+        // This takes model from file newmodel.json and renders template create-mysql.ftl java -cp ${jar} org.javaz.uml.RenderFtl newmodel.json create-mysql 1 -DtemplatePath=/path/to/templates

 Util
 ----
         // return time in such format YYYYDDDPP